Frequently Asked Questions

 05. How much does mediation cost?

-Mediation for pro se cases of employment discrimination is free of charge.
+Mediation for pro se cases of employment discrimination is free of charge for cases ordered to mediation through MAP.

 05. Is the Mediation Binding on the Parties?